-Date Version Rule changes January 2015 1.2 Permits certain language related to construction loans for transactions involving new construction on the Loan Estimate (Section 2.4.3 Other Considerations) September 2014 1.1 Updates to information on who to contact with questions on the rule (Section 1.3) Clarification of description of time periods less than whole years (Section 2.2.2.
+Date Version Rule Changes July 2015 1.3 Changes to bring guide into alignment with Final Rule issued 7/21/2015 and other technical corrections January 2015 1.2 Permits certain language related to construction loans for transactions involving new construction on the Loan Estimate (Section 2.4.3 Other Considerations) September 2014 1.1 Updates to information on who to contact with questions on the rule (Section 1.3) Clarification of description of time periods less than whole years (Section 2.2.2.
 Loan Terms) Clarification of requirement relating to provision of appraisals for certain loan types.
 (Section 3.6.2.
 Other Disclosures) April 2014 1.0 Original Document